Turbulence, habit and desire:

-Cutting across cultural and economic geographies of memory, labour and affect, I ask: how do people respond to the losses wrought by shocks and disturbances to their working lives?
-In the wake of such disruptions, how do circumstances of life after loss attain their capacities to alter and transform bodies?
-After the interruption of loss, how might people regain a sense of life as an ‘ordinary’ timespace, reorienting from the past to the future?
+Cutting across cultural geographies of labour, affect and memory, I ask: how do people respond to losses wrought by shocks and disturbances to their working lives?
+In the wake of disruption, how do circumstances of life after loss attain their capacities to alter and transform bodies?
+And how do people come to regain a sense of life as an ‘ordinary’ timespace, reorienting from the past to the future?

-Picking up the threads of people’s lives several years after the closures, I use postphenomenological theories of bodily change to trace the shifts in concerns, anxieties, and orientations experienced by workers after loss.
-By focussing on how people come to live on after imposed events of loss, this thesis moves beyond the melancholic tendencies of existing literature on loss to foreground incipient processes of corporeal transformation.
+Picking up the threads of people’s lives several years after the workplace closures, I use postphenomenological theories of bodily change to trace the shifts in concerns, anxieties, and orientations experienced by workers and their families.
 These processes are explored through three chapters on the transformative forces of turbulence, habit and desire.
-This thesis’ thrust is thus consolatory; it aims to recognise the gaps and tears that accompany ends, whilst refusing to forgo the vital and affirmative possibilities of life after loss.
+By focussing on how people come to live on after events of loss, this thesis moves beyond the melancholic tendencies of existing literature on loss to foreground incipient processes of corporeal transformation.
+Its thrust is thus consolatory: it aims to recognise the gaps and tears that accompany ends, whilst refusing to forgo the vital and affirmative possibilities of life after loss.

-Zhang V (forthcoming), ‘Ethics for the unaffirmable: the hesitant love of a cultural translator’, in Bissell D, Rose M, and P. Harrison (Eds.), Negative Geographies: exploring the politics of limits, University of Nebraska Press.
+Zhang V (in press), ‘Ethics for the unaffirmable: the hesitant love of a cultural translator’, in Bissell D, Rose M, and P. Harrison (Eds.), Negative Geographies: exploring the politics of limits, University of Nebraska Press.